 G. de P. — I don't think so.
 I think it was just a natural pose.
 I think most people do it; I know I do it constantly.
 I remember Brother -----, when he took my photograph, told me to rest my head on my hand, with the idea, I suppose, that I looked a little better in that way.

-Student — Professor, it is said in The Secret Doctrine that the star under whose influence one is born remains with us throughout an entire manvantara.
+Student — It is said in The Secret Doctrine that the star under whose influence one is born remains with us throughout an entire manvantara.
 Does star here refer to any star, or is it restricted to the planets?
 The genii of these stars are spoken of as being our guiding or guardian angels, and also as the fathers of fire. . . .

 G. de P. — You are asking two questions at once.
 I will try to answer your first question first; and then you can ask the other one afterwards.